 Here at Grove Collaborative, we’re all for finding new uses for things you’d normally toss away — better for the planet and your wallet.
 So when we saw people dyeing clothes, linens, and other materials with plant-based dyes, naturally, we were curious.
 We turned to our compost bins, at-home gardens, spice racks, and CSA boxes to put natural tie-dye to the test, with some colorful results (and some epic failures).
 Here’s how you can tie-dye at home, from how to make vegetable dyes to the best way to get the perfect swirl pattern to how to avoid washing your results down the drain.

-Our step-by-step breakdown of how to tie-dye your clothes with homemade dye from vegetables, spices, and other natural ingredients you’ll likely find around your house.
+Our step-by-step breakdown of how to tie-dye your clothes with natural dye from vegetables, spices, and other common ingredients you’ll likely find around your house.